boushphong/dsa/2. Competitive Programming Pattern/Two Pointers & Sliding Window.md

 # Two Pointers & Sliding Window
 # Patterns (Two Pointers)
 ## Three Pointers
+This approach keeps track of the minimum and maximum lengths of the window needed to solve the subarray counting problem.
 ### [Count Subarrays With Fixed Bounds](https://leetcode.com/problems/count-subarrays-with-fixed-bounds/)
 ```python
 def countSubarrays(nums, minK, maxK):